knative-extensions/eventing-kafka/test/README.md

 By default, it will create a new GKE cluster in project `$PROJECT_ID`, start Knative Eventing, upload test images to `$KO_DOCKER_REPO`, and run the `conformance` and `e2e` tests.
 After the tests finishes, it will delete the cluster.
+To skip cluster teardown for diagnostic purposes, "--skip-teardowns" can be added to the script arguments or to the initialize command in e2e-tests.sh directly.

 ```
 # Complete Tests (Create & Initialize K8S Cluster)